Measuring thermal length expansion of spindles

-For the prompt detection of incorrect thickness on aluminium strip, patented laser triangulation sensors are employed as a modern alternative solution to isotope measurement systems.
-To save costs the places on the strip which are outside the permissible thickness tolerance are not provided with a foodstuffs-compatible coating and so the strip can be recycled without problem in production.
-At the point of measurement the sensors are mounted opposite one another, above and below the passing aluminium strip.
-Irrespective of the exact height position of the strip, the exact material thickness is obtained by a simple distance signal coupling, F=Ref. - (A + B), of both sensors.
+For the prompt detection of incorrect thickness of aluminium strips, optoNCDT laser triangulation sensors are used as modern alternative solution to isotopic measuring systems.
+At the measurement location, the sensors are mounted opposite to each other, above and below the conveyed aluminium strip.
+Regardless of the exact height position of the strip, the sensors provide the exact material thickness based on a simple distance signal coupling, F=Ref. - (A + B).

 Recommended sensor technologyoptoNCDT Laser Sensoren Measuring and inspection systems for the metal processing industry

 Request download linksApplication "Non-contact thickness measurement of aluminium" (PDF, 138 KB)

 The requirements on the surface quality of rolled sheet metal are continually increasing.
 This may be steel sheet which is used, for example, for stainless steel fronts in kitchens, or also aluminium sheet used in the automotive field.
 The surface must be flawless to offer the customer a high quality visual appearance.
 Consequently, measurement equipment is employed in rolling mills to acquire the so-called flatness of the rolled sheet metal.
 Flatness is taken to mean the surface evenness of the sheet in the unstressed state.

 Request download linksApplication "Flatness measurement in rolling mills" (PDF, 191 KB)